Breast uplift surgery

 Aftercare for breast uplift surgery

 After breast uplift surgery, you’ll need to rest until the anaesthetic has worn off.
-You’ll be offered pain relief to help with any discomfort you have.
+You’ll be offered pain relief to help with any discomfort.
 You may have thin tubes running out from the wound to drain excess fluid into a bag or bottle.
 These will be removed when the fluid or blood has stopped draining, usually before you go home.
+Your nurse will give you advice about:

+You’ll need someone to drive you home.
+Try to find someone who can stay with you for the first 24 hours after your operation.
 The medicines used for a general anaesthetic can stay in your body for a while.
 Because of this, don’t drive, drink alcohol, operate machinery or make important decisions for 24 hours after your anaesthetic.
 Always follow your surgeon’s advice.

 Recovery for breast uplift surgery

 Build up your level of activity gently.
 You’ll probably be able to do light activities after two weeks and be back to your normal activities by six weeks.
 You shouldn’t have sex for two weeks after surgery.
 You’ll probably need at least two weeks off work after breast uplift surgery, but this depends on your job.
-Do not lift anything heavy for several weeks.

-If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
+If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask a pharmacist for advice.

-It’s best to wear a bra with no underwiring for a few weeks after the operation.
-Your surgeon will probably recommend that you wear a firm dressing or support bra for a few weeks while you heal.
+It’s best to wear a well-fitting bra with no underwiring for a few weeks after the operation.
 This will help to stop the weight of your breasts pulling on your healing wounds.
 A sports bra may be suitable – ask your surgeon or nurse for advice.
+It’s important to look out for any signs of a wound infection.
+Contact your hospital or GP for advice if:

 • your wound is painful